 There are many types of pay for performance mechanisms, in short the structure of those contracts will likely look different than Resource Acquisition contracts

 Mike Campbell, CalPA: What contingency plans does SCE have in the event one of the leading programs runs off track?
-And what does PG&E mean by single stage solicitation?
+And what does SCE mean by single stage solicitation?

 There’s an element of being over our TSB goal (cost-effectiveness is an element of contracting) so we have a buffer.
 If a program is underperforming, then we’d shift to another program.
 We asked for a single stage solicitation (which is faster than typical two-stage solicitation) because if one major contract goes into default, then a PA will need to quickly be able to shift to a new vendor.

-Lara Ettenson, NRDC: PG&E’s Equity % allocation is low, although we recognize many programs serve Equity demographic but are categorized elsewhere.
+Lara Ettenson, NRDC: SCE’s Equity % allocation is low, although we recognize many programs serve Equity demographic but are categorized elsewhere.
 Request for all IOUs: Provide exhibit and page numbers for equity segment rationale that would address (1) why the funding doesn’t scale over 4 years, (2) why the funding is so low, and (3) if there are any barriers to scaling investment in that segment.

 There was a cap of 30% for Equity, Market Support, and other activities such as C&S. We do scale, which is more visible as $ than %.
 Direct install program is $15M/year but characterized elsewhere.